demystifyfp/demystifyfp/content/fsharp/series/fstweet/deploying-to-azure-app-service.md

 If you check out the [release notes of F# 4.1](https://blogs.msdn.microsoft.com/dotnet/2017/03/07/announcing-f-4-1-and-the-visual-f-tools-for-visual-studio-2017-2/), you can find there are some improvements made on Statically Resolved Type Parameter support to fix this error (or bug).

-Fortunately, rest of codebase are in tact with F# 4.0 and we just need to fix this one.
+Fortunately, rest of codebase is intact with F# 4.0, and we just need to fix this one.

-As a first step, comment out the `deserialize` function in the `JSON` module and the add the following new implementation.
+As a first step, comment out the `deserialize` function in the `JSON` module and then add the following new implementation.

 ```fsharp
 // src/FsTweet.Web/Json.fs